vsm/vsm-dictionary/Dictionary.spec.md

   that is meant to appear in a VSM-template field's autocomplete list, even when the user has not yet typed anything.
 So they are one-click matches, which appear as soon as the field gets the webpage's focus.
-  In addition, when the user has typed some character/s, still-matching (by prefix or infix) fixedTerms will remain shown above any other normal matching terms.
+  In addition, when the user has typed some character/s, any still-matching (by prefix or infix) fixedTerms will remain shown above any other normal matching terms.
   &nbsp;